ZeroQ-bit/MovieLeaks/README.md

 # Movie Leaks - Stremio Addon

-A Stremio addon that catalogs leaked and upcoming movies from the r/movieleaks subreddit.
-This addon automatically fetches the latest posts from the subreddit, parses movie information, and presents them as a browsable catalog in Stremio.
+A Stremio addon that catalogs HD movie releases from rlsbb.to.
+This addon automatically fetches the latest movies from the recommended widget, retrieves IMDB IDs, and presents them as a browsable catalog in Stremio.

 ## 🆓 Free Tier vs 💎 Supporter Tier